EvanOman/AuctionAlgorithmCPP/README.md

 Implementations:

 1. **C++**: Complete implementation.
 On my machine the code could solve a size 500 assignment problem in ~.03 seconds.
 I compiled the code using the command `g++-5 ./auction.cpp -Ofast -std=c++14 -o auction`.
-2. **Java**: Status: WIP (may be deleted)
-3. **Scala**: Complete implementation.
+2. **Scala**: Complete implementation.
 After a bit of optimization, this implementation can solve a size 500 assignment problem in ~.125 seconds.
-Still working on further optimization.
+Also implemented a parallel version, seems to outperform the sequential version once the problem size is over 5000.